 How to run an open house – final steps.

-Ok so you’ve decided to have an open house, and you’ve thoroughly prepared – what more do you need to do to make sure it’s successful?
-Firstly, you should emotionally prepare.
-You may get many people at your open house – or you may get none.
-If you don’t get any visitors, don’t be discouraged, instead carefully review your listing, and also go back over our steps to prepare for an open house to help you figure out what went wrong.
+- Firstly, prepare yourself emotionally.
+You could get many people at your open house – or you may get none.
+If you don’t get any visitors, don’t be discouraged.
+Carefully review your listing and go back over our guide to prepare for an open house to figure out what went wrong.

+- Once they’re inside, don’t just stand there.
+Be friendly and develop a rapport with them.
+Answer any questions they have, and to point out some of your property’s best features that might otherwise go unnoticed.
 You can also use this time to qualify buyers.
-This just means asking questions about their ability to buy the property.
+Ask them questions about their ability to buy the property.
 Do they have finance pre-approved?
 Do they need to sell their property before they can buy yours?
-And so on.
-Don’t be shy about asking these questions, every agent asks them.
+Don’t be shy, every agent asks these questions.

 - Pay attention to buyer’s feedback.
 Not all feedback will necessarily be “right” – but buyers are entitled to their opinions.
 At worst, their feedback can give you an insight into how they view your property, which can help make your marketing more effective.
 At best, feedback can help you address issues that may stop someone from purchasing in the future.
 Make sure to stay neutral about feedback, as hard as this can be.

 - As people leave, make sure they take a reminder with them.
 A simple one-page flyer or postcard will suffice. it should summarise your property’s key features, price, address, and list your direct contact details.
 This is also another opportunity to incentivise buyers.
 Something as simple as taping a wrapped mintie or boiled lolly to the flyer can ensure buyers take it with them and help your property stand out in their memories.